I-MedSAM: Implicit Medical Image Segmentation with Segment Anything: Introduction

 To address the aforementioned limitations, we propose I-MedSAM, a model that leverages the benefits of both continuous representations and SAM, aiming to enhance cross-domain capabilities and achieve precise boundary delineation.
 Given the medical images, I-MedSAM extracts the features from SAM with the proposed frequency adapter, which aggregates high-frequency information from the frequency domain.
 These features along with the grid coordinates are decoded into segmentation outputs by the learned INRs.
 We employ a two-stage implicit segmentation decoder, consisting of two INRs in a coarse-to-fine manner.
 The first INR produces coarse segmentation results and features.
 Subsequently, a novel uncertainty-guided sampling strategy is applied to sample \textit{Top-K variance} feature points along with their corresponding grid coordinates.
 Finally, these selected samples are fed into the second INR to obtain refined segmentation results.
 Notably, I-MedSAM is trained end-to-end with a minimal number of trainable parameters, yet it achieves state-of-the-art performance compared with all baseline methods.
 Our main contributions are summarized as follows:

 \begin{itemize} \item We propose I-MedSAM, a novel method that leverages the advantages of SAM and continuous representations.

-For accurate segmentation boundaries, we design a novel frequency adapter to enhance features with high-frequency information.
+\item We propose a novel frequency adapter that utilizes high-frequency information to enhance features, thereby accurately segmenting boundaries.

-\item We propose a novel coarse-to-fine INR decoder with an uncertainty-guided sampling strategy, to learn a mapping from features and coordinates to segmentation output.
+\item We propose a novel coarse-to-fine INR decoder with an uncertainty-guided sampling (UGS) strategy, to learn a mapping from features and coordinates to segmentation output.

 \item We perform detailed evaluations of I-MedSAM on 2D medical image segmentation.
-I-MedSAM outperforms state-of-the-art implicit and discrete methods.
+As shown in Fig.~\ref {fig:short-b}, I-MedSAM outperforms state-of-the-art continuous and discrete methods.
 Experiments also demonstrate that I-MedSAM is robust to scale and domain shifts. \end{itemize}